aregtech/areg-sdk-demo/README.md

 ## Introduction

-The **AREG SDK Demo Project** provides a practical example and template for developers to create new projects using the [AREG SDK](https://github.com/aregtech/areg-sdk/) or integrating it into existing projects.
+The **Areg SDK Demo Project** provides a practical example and template for developers to create new projects using the [Areg SDK](https://github.com/aregtech/areg-sdk/) or integrating it into existing projects.

-This demo showcases three primary ways for seamless integration of AREG SDK into your project:
+This demo showcases three primary ways to integrate Areg SDK into your project:

-1. **Fetching source code using cmake**: Directly fetch AREG SDK source files and build them alongside your project using CMake.
+1. **Fetching source code using CMake** — directly fetch Areg SDK source files and build them alongside your project.
-2. **Using pre-built vcpkg packages**: Integrate the AREG SDK as a package via CMake and vcpkg.
+2. **Using pre-built vcpkg packages** — integrate the Areg SDK as a package via CMake and vcpkg.
-3. **Adding AREG SDK as a submodule**: Add AREG SDK as a Git submodule to your project to integrate with `MSBuild` and/or `cmake`.
+3. **Adding Areg SDK as a Git submodule** — integrate Areg SDK into your project to work with MSBuild and/or CMake.

 Each method is described in detail below.